- Covering the costs of cancer treatment

 - Offers consumers a way to speed up the appeal in urgent cases

-If they deny a claim, your insurer must explain your right to appeal their decision.
-If you ask for it, they must give you all the information about the decision.
-Plans that were started before September 23, 2010, are still covered under the old rules (“grandfathered”), although the way you appeal the denial will be the same as for newer plans.
+If the insurer denies a claim, it must explain your right to appeal the decision.
+If you ask for it, the insurer must give you all the information about the decision.
+Plans that were started before September 23, 2010, are still covered by the old rules (“grandfathered”), although the way you appeal the denial will be the same as for newer plans.